Top 4 Retail Pricing Strategies

 - Select All retail and All brands for total data pool

-- Select a technical specification mix for the product you are currently analyzing.
+- Select a technical specification mix for the product you are currently analysing.

-Now you can conduct Search and analyze the price distribution across retailers that have these products listed.
+Now you can conduct Search and analyse the price distribution among retailers having these products listed.

 Beware – sometimes it is not necessary to have the lowest price, even in the budget pricing model.
 It can be enough to have a price lower than a top-selling competitor’s model.

 - Check the display position count for every product you got from this search and eliminate the ones with only a few listings.
 Models that are available to buy in 5 or more retailers can be top sellers.

 - For the products you identify as direct competition, open Price history graph and analyse the trends among retailers for the past 3 months.
 If price dynamics are visible (price changes, weekend promotions etc.) this model is probably a hero product (top seller by volume or margin).

 For easier analysis and archiving, we recommend exporting the Search results into an .xls file.